7th Guards Army: History

 In November 1988 Colonel Lev Rokhlin became the commander of the 75th MRD.
 In early 1990 the division was transferred to the Soviet Border Troops of the KGB, and Rokhlin was promoted to major-general in February of the same year.
 Later the division was transferred to the Azerbaijani Army, but to the representatives of the Nakhichivan government rather than authorities from the Azerbaijani Ministry of Defence.

-The 7th Guards Army was disbanded on 14 August 1992, following the dissolution of the Soviet Union.
-Lieutenant GeneralFyodor Reut was among the Army's last commanders.
+The army was disbanded on August 14, 1992 in accordance with Directive of the General Staff of the Russian Federation No. 314/03/0772.
+Some units were transferred to Armenia.
+Russia received the entire 127th Motor Rifle Division and some other smaller units.

+Lieutenant General Fyodor Reut was the Army's last commander, from May 1991 to August 1992.
 Most of the formations disbanded/dissolved, among them the 15th MRD, whose equipment were partly handed over to Armenia when it disbanded in 1992.
 The 15th MRD's traditions, honors and awards were transferred to the 5209th Weapons and Equipment Storage Base.
 The 127th MRD later became the Russian 102nd Military Base.